City of The Hague

 Total War on Disinformation: Lessons for the EU From Ukraine’s Fight Against FIMI

-Speakers: Dr Adrianus van Heusden (European Commission)
+Speakers: Dr Adrianus van Heusden (European Commission) and Joshua Levine (researcher on disinformation and media literacy at THUAS, journalist)

 Who Defines Development?
 Reframing Power with The N’NINKIE Research Lab